Getting To Know God

 – The Urantia Book

-God Is the Source of Happiness
+God Is the Source of All Happiness

-Be Here Now
+God Is Here Now

 For the past is not now and the future is not yet.